Aug 5, 2022

 If you are a new customer or are investing in a home with an older build date, you may need an inspection.
 They usually happen 30-90 days after your home insurance begins.
 The insurer will specify if they need the interior, exterior, or both looked at.

-- Confirming the building's measurements, unique features, and the quality of materials used in the construction.
-High ceilings, marble counters, specialist floors and additional structures may need attending to from specialized builders.
+- Building’s features : Confirm the building's measurements, unique features, and the quality of materials used in the construction.
+High ceilings, marble counters, specialist floors and additional structures may need attention from specialized builders.

-- Plumbing, electrical, heating, windows and the roof are also areas of interest.
+- Design and appliances : Plumbing, electrical systems, HVAC systems, windows and the roof are also areas of interest.
 If these areas are not well maintained, they can lead to severe damage.
+They will also check for any fireplaces or oil tanks.

-Although you may be tempted to skip on it, here is why inspections are beneficial :
+Although you may be tempted to skip it, here is why inspections are beneficial :

 - Identify risks : To limit your chances of submitting a home insurance claim, inspections can find potential hazards or risks.